-Fellows should be employed by an Article 36 organisation for at least one year at the closing date for application and have no more than 15 years of work experience in the area of food safety.
+Fellows should have been employed by an Article 36 organisation for at least six months at the closing date for applications and have no more than 15 years of work experience in the area of food safety.

 Will fellows be placed in Parma, Vienna, Berlin and Athens during the year?

-What type of scientific report is the fellow expected to prepare at the end of the fellowship for publication in the EFSA Journal?
+What type of scientific report are fellows expected to prepare for publication in the EFSA Journal at the end of the fellowship?

-The fellow is expected to produce a technical and/or scientific report explaining the activities he/she was engaged in during the fellowship and outline findings and results.
+Fellows are expected to produce a technical and/or scientific report explaining the activities he/she was engaged in during the fellowship and outlining findings and results.

 Can a fellow participate in the programme for less than 12 months?

-Answer: No. The programme has been designed for a 12 month period to meet its specific objectives.
+No. The programme has been designed for a 12-month period to meet its specific objectives.